 Check this file to few the graphs and show some possible answers.

 Part 4: World History Video Summary (20-40 minutes)

 This video shows the history of Earth.
 200 years of change in 4 minutes.
 It is a unique presentation that will help build your students’ vocabulary and listening skills.
 The video is also a good example of telling a great story with hypothesis sentences.

 Step 2.
 Make notes and answer these questions with a partner.

 - What is the variable for each axis on the graph?

 - How is each variable counted or measured?

-- Write a paragraph or more to explain the cause and effect relationship in the hypothesis.
+Step 4.
+Write a paragraph or more to explain the cause and effect relationship in the hypothesis.

 If you teach writing in an EFL classroom, why not buy a useful resource, Teach Essential Writing Skills.
 Transform the quality of EFL student writing by focusing on four essential skills.
 Click here for details about the ebook that should be part of every writing teacher’s resource library.

 Cut your lesson prep time with this 240-page collection of ESL resources that stimulate language learning and critical thinking: awesome pair work speaking activities, logic puzzles, trivia, word games and much more.
 Simplify your lesson planning because teaching should be a joy, not a chore.